tshepang/blog/content/computing/project of note: M cross environment.rst

 on Debian for users who will run it on Windows.
 I also wanted it be just one binary at the end so that deployment is just a matter of copying and running the one executable.
-This means I needed to statically-compile the app, and the sad news is that I first needed to build Qt itself statically.
+This means I needed to statically-link the app, and the sad news is that I first needed a statically-linked Qt.

 If I had actually known of `M cross environment`_ (MXE), I would have shaved nearly all of those 'wasted' hours.
 I am very grateful to the developers, especially because building Qt was mainly a matter of installing `a few build dependencies`_ and running ``make qt``.
-An hour or two later, I had newly cross-compiled Qt waiting for my use.
+An hour or two later, I had a newly cross-compiled Qt waiting for my use.
 It was also pleasant that the app, in a form of a ``.exe`` file, just worked on Windows 7.